 - You may not have more than $100 (approx.) to spend on a juicer

 - You may really value the benefits of owning a centrifugal juicer – for example, the fact that it juices much faster, requires less prep work for juicing harder fruits and vegetables, etc.

 If you fall into one of these two categories and you want the best centrifugal juicer for juicing leafy greens our recommendation is the Breville Compact juicer.
 The Compact is a great all around juicer and a terrific value with a retail price around $100.
 Keep in mind though that you will be losing 75% of any leafy greens you try to juice with it as waste ( wet pulp).
-25% will still be extracted as juice but most of it will be lost as waste.
+A quarter of the dry weight of the produce (25%) will still be extracted as juice but most of it (75%) will be lost as waste.